America needs a vision for space.

 In contrast, I have proposed more than a single science mission to study an asteroid and retrieve two ounces of dust and gravel.
 I have proposed an L1 Strategic Materials Reserve served by an extensible, scalable, and reusable Near Earth Asteroid ARM conveyor system that delivers an accumulating quantity of material at an appropriate point in near earth space (L1 here as a convenient literary device, but scientists and engineers can determine the actual location).
 This Near Earth ARM conveyor is intended to deliver ever larger quantities of materials at progressively lower cost that can then be mined and processed into the outputs that are the key ingredients in establishing a presence in space that becomes increasingly self-sustaining.
 A growing reserve of material in near Earth Space will represent a tangible manifestation of the Frontier to all Americans.
 Along with a dramatic decrease in launch costs, an L1 Strategic Materials Reserve is a second driver of Frontier Dominance.

 This is the crucial point.

 A governing vision of Frontier Dominance offers a value proposition that can be explained and measured.
 Can we get an eventual economic ROI out of government led and commissioned activities?
 That ROI will be heavily negative in the early years of such an effort goes without question.
 But if resources can be mined and processed, there is the potential for rapid cost reduction.
-And if any high-value materials can be returned to Earth at anything like scale and/or if any other economic activities can be developed that create revenue, then it is possible that, unlike virtually every other public agency, a significant effort to build frontier capabilities, may indeed generate a positive ROI over time.
+And if any high-value materials can be returned to Earth at anything like scale and/or if any other economic activities can be developed that create revenue, then it is possible that, unlike virtually every other public agency or expenditure, a significant effort to build frontier capabilities, may indeed generate a positive ROI over time.

 Does Frontier Dominance meet the other tests articulated earlier?